 In the spirit of honesty, a dedicated carpenter of 20 years will have more skill than I do, the same for tiling or plastering but my skill and commitment to perfection allows me to create great work to a really high standard.
-If you want a new £20,000 kitchen, use the big boys, they are simply better than I. If you want a rapid, cost effective solution for a rental property that keeps in mind your monthly profit, I’m your guy.
+I have plenty of images in my portfolio as evidence of my commitment to quality and am happy for you to contact previous customers for references.

 Remember I used to build software systems for a living right?